.NET

 .

-When using 'JsonLayout' set the name of the attribute to other than 'message'. for example:
+, set the attribute name to something other than 'message'.
+For example:

 <layout type="JsonLayout" includeAllProperties="true">